ServiceCanada/ServiceCanada.github.io/custom-project/search-ui.md

 maintenancePlan:
   - due: Next release (for v1.5)
     what:
-      - Create demos/test that are illustrating all functionality.
-Like a demos that show all the possible configurable option.
+      - "Create demos/test that are illustrating all functionality.
+Like a demos that show all the possible configurable option."
-      - **Must**: Clean outdated search query from the local storage variable `__coveo.analytics.history`.
-At minimum an expiry date/time constraint must be applied.
+      - "**Must**: Clean outdated search query from the local storage variable `__coveo.analytics.history`.
+At minimum an expiry date/time constraint must be applied."
     rational: During the review of v1.4, we found that change/addition was made to un-demoed feature.
   - due: Next release (for v1.5.0 or v1.4.1)
     what: Enforce the line ending for CSS build to be linux line ending, especially when generating the distribution files